-No Red List flora were recorded on-site during the verification field visit and considering the modified and secondary character of on-site vegetation, no Red List flora are likely to be present within the proposed LILO and Substation footprint.
-Similarly, no Red List fauna species were recorded on-site during the verification field visit, and habitat suitability assessments indicate that no Red List are likely to be present.
+No Red List flora were recorded on-site during the verification field visit and considering the modified and secondary character of on-site vegetation, no Red List flora are likely to be present.
+Similarly, no Red List fauna species were recorded on-site during the verification field visit, and habitat suitability assessments indicate that no Red List species are likely to be present.
 The sensitivity ratings for both the Plant Species and Animal Species theme are therefore also considered to be Low.